Coronavirus: Chancellor hints two-metre rule will be relaxed in PM’s review

 “Obviously we need to go through that review but I’m very understanding of the calls for action on that, particularly for our hospitality industry, for our pubs, for our restaurants, (they) are keen to see if there’s some change that can be made there.”

-With the coroanvirus alert level having been reduced from four to three on Friday, plans to allow the hospitality sector to reopen were beginning to emerge.
+With the coroanvirus alert level having been reduced from four to three, plans to allow the hospitality sector to reopen were beginning to emerge.

 Advertising